-So, should you desire to wake and find your Grecian dreams have come true, then Santorini is the island to visit and our Santorini Travel Guide has absolutely everything you need to know...
+So, should you desire to wake and find your Grecian dreams come true, then Santorini is the island to visit and our Santorini Travel Guide has absolutely everything you need to know...

 I can never explain, nobody ever could, what it feels like to step out of your door on that first morning in Oia.
 Your eyes wander down the lane and out over the caldera - the ancient volcano now filled with seas of sapphire blue, upon which boats sparkle like silver glitter.

-Your feet follow your eyes; past cottages of wedding cake white - each cottage hugged by exuberant scarlet and mauve bougainvillea, while their blue doors and window frames seem to be made of the very blue of the sea far below.
+Your feet follow your eyes; past cottages of wedding-cake white - each cottage hugged by exuberant scarlet and mauve bougainvillea, while their blue doors and window frames seem to be made of the very blue of the sea far below.

 How could the day possibly get any better?

 Well, wait until you've seen a sunset in Oia and you'll know it does get better; ever so slowly those deep blues of the sea and sparkling whites of the cottages turn gold.
-Before you know it the entire world about you is ablaze - one of the best sunsets you'll ever see.
+Before you know it the entire world around you is ablaze - one of the best sunsets you'll ever see.

 For a small island there are a lot of options: